5ide6urnslab/iRobotCreate2/README.md

 # iRobotCreate2
-This repository is the Arduino library and Arduino sketch, Circuit Diagram for the iRobot Create 2 that runs on Arduino UNO, MEGA 2560.
+This repository is the Arduino library and Arduino sketch, Circuit Diagram for the iRobot Create® 2 that runs on Arduino UNO, MEGA 2560.
 <br><br>
 #### About this manual license.